“Uplink established, we’re good to go. Viv, can you hear us?”

 Counterweights deploy on the ends of long, flexible metal rods as Iyen launches into the air on concealed steam jets to follow, taking the lead near the end of the short hallway and clinging to a coat hook off to the side of the heavy, latched door.
 Vivien pauses only a moment to collect himself, and pulls the handle.

-Beyond, a warehouse too large for the physical constraints of the building it rests in stretches on in hammerspace, stocked only fractionally with supplies for the laboratory, and all the rest stacked with miscellaneous samples retrieved from the continuum sieves, labelled and sorted both in print and by the holographic screens that project out to be interacted with by passers-by.
+Beyond, a warehouse too large for the physical constraints of the building it rests in stretches on in maintained hammerspace, stocked only fractionally with supplies for the laboratory, and all the rest stacked with miscellaneous samples retrieved from the continuum sieves, labelled and sorted both in print and by the holographic screens that project out to be interacted with by passers-by.

 “Now…” Iyen says, clicking his pen, “let’s see just how well you keep inventory around here.”